Dyrits/BRANDON-SANDERSON-COSMERE/README.md

 # Brandon Sanderson's Cosmere
 Brandon Sanderson's Cosmere is a webpage that provides information about the Cosmere, a fictional universe created by Brandon Sanderson.
-The website is a tribute to the Cosmere and the book written by Brandon Sanderson.
+The website is a tribute to the Cosmere and the book written by the author.

 ## Table of contents
 - [Related content](#related-content)